SteelCompendium/data-md-dse/Bestiary/Kobold Artifex.md

   t2: 4 damage; pull 2
   effects:
   - name: Effect
-    effect: 'If the target’s [[Forced Movement|forced movement]] triggers a trap, the target has a bane on all resistance rolls against that trap. '
+    effect: 'If the target''s [[Forced Movement|forced movement]] triggers a trap, the target has a bane on all resistance rolls against that trap. '
 - name: Activate Trap
   type: Maneuver
   keywords:
-  - —
+  - '-'
   distance: Ranged 10
   target: 1 trap or terrain object
   effects:
   - name: Effect
+    effect: The trap or terrain object instantly triggers.
+  - name: 3 Malice
-    effect: 'The trap or terrain object instantly triggers.
-3 Malice: The artifex can place a new trap in the encounter and instantly trigger it. '
+    effect: 'The artifex can place a new trap in the encounter and instantly trigger it. '

 ```